This document provides reference information on the data provider Windows Inventory.

-If the Data Gateway service account is included into the local Administrators group on all remote computers, it has full permissions and no additional setup is needed.
+If the account specified in the data provider configuration is included into the local Administrators group on all remote computers, it has full permissions and no additional setup is needed.

 Otherwise you need to:

-- grant permissions on the Root\CIMV2 and Root\DEFAULT namespaces for the Data Gateway service account.
+- grant permissions on the Root\CIMV2 and Root\DEFAULT namespaces for the data provider configuration account.

-- add the Data Gateway service account to the Distributed COM Users and Performance Monitor Users groups.
+- add the data provider configuration account to the Distributed COM Users and Performance Monitor Users groups.

 - Run the wmimgmt.msc command from the Command Prompt to open the WMI console.